aregtech/areg-sdk-tools/README.md

 ## Introduction

 [AREG](https://github.com/aregtech/areg-sdk) is an interface-centric communication engine.
 The AREG SDK consists of communication engine and the multiple tools.
 Since AREG engine is interface-centric, i.e. it works with predefined interfaces, there is a need to craete GUI tool do desing at least interface and servicing components.
 This project is a GUI tool to desing ad visualize service interface files used by code generator to create source codes based on technology provided by AREG engine.
+It also collects the logs from multiple instances in the live real-time mode.
+It opens and displays logging files for further anlyzes.
+The logging have filters and searching features.
+To be albe to use logging, the applications should be build using `areg` library.
+The `logcollector` process should start as a service or console application and the `lusan.init` file should be configured to connect to log collector.

 ## How to clone